texas0418/liri-node-app/README.md

 ### Getting Started

+### Installation

+- clone this repository
+- npm install (installs all the dependencies listed below.)
+- command are run in the terminal screen

 LIRI bot is a nodeJS program so there are dependencies required.
 Along with NodeJS (npm install node), you will need to run npm install for the following NPM programs:

 * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)